Bus rapid transit: Overcrowding and poor quality service

 Many BRT systems suffer from overcrowding in buses and stations as well as long wait times for buses.
 In Santiago de Chile, the average of the system is six passengers per square meter (6 /m2) inside vehicles.
 Users have reported days where the buses take too long to arrive, and are too overcrowded to accept new passengers.
 As of June 2017, the system has an approval rating of 15% among commuters, and it has lost 27% of its passengers, who have turned mostly to cars.

 In Bogotá the overcrowding was even worse; the average of TransMilenio was eight passengers per square meter (8 /m2).
 Only 29% felt satisfied with the system.
 The data also showed that 23% of the citizens agreed with building more TransMilenio lines, in contrast of the 42% who considered that a rapid transit system should be built.
 Several cases of sexual assault had been reported by female users in TransMilenio.
 According to a 2012 survey made by the secretary of the woman of Bogota, 64% of women said they had been victims of sexual assault in the system.
-The system had even been ranked as the most dangerous transport for women.
-The poor quality of the system had occasioned an increment in the number of cars and motorcycles in the city; citizens preferred these transport means over TransMilenio.
+The system had even been ranked as the most dangerous transportation for women.
+The poor quality of the system had occasioned an increment in the number of cars and motorcycles in the city; citizens preferred these transportation means over TransMilenio.
 According to official data, the number of cars increased from approximately 666,000 in 2005 to 1,586,700 in 2016.
-The number of motorcycles was also growing, with 660,000 sold in Bogota in 2013, two times the number of cars sold.At the end of 2018 Transmilenio ordered 1383 new buses as a replacement of the older ones in service.
+The number of motorcycles was also growing, with 660,000 sold in Bogota in 2013, two times the number of cars sold.

+At the end of 2018 Transmilenio ordered 1383 new buses as a replacement of the older ones in service.
 52% were compressed natural gas (CNG) buses made by Scania with Euro 6 emission rating, 48% were diesel engine made by Volvo with Euro 5 emission rating.
-More (or renewed?) orders have produced an impressive result: "To improve public and environmental health, the City of Bogotá has assembled a fleet of 1,485 electric buses for its public transportation system—placing the city among the three largest e-bus fleets outside of China."In the year 2022 Bogotá has won the Sustainable Transport Award, thanks to their BRT system and their urban cycling strategy.
+More (or renewed?) orders have produced an impressive result: "To improve public and environmental health, the City of Bogotá has assembled a fleet of 1,485 electric buses for its public transportation system - placing the city among the three largest e-bus fleets outside of China."

+In the year 2022 Bogotá has won the Sustainable Transport Award, an award given out by the Institute for Transportation and Development Policy, which is partially funded by bus manufacturers.
+Reasons stated include the TransMilenio system and its urban cycling strategy.